What does the T-Mobile and Sprint merger mean for you?

 How will rural customers be affected?

-The regulator also accepted promises that the two will have 85 percent of rural areas covered in three years and will commit to a new in-home broadband for rural households.
+The regulator also accepted promises that the two will cover 85 percent of rural areas in three years and will commit to new in-home broadband for rural households.
 The 5G network would also reach deep into rural areas, with 90 percent of rural Americans covered within six years.

-“Like many of the companies that toss out rural promises to win governmental favors, T-Mobile is over-hyping the benefits of the transaction for rural customers,” said Wood.
+"Like many of the companies that toss out rural promises to win governmental favors, T-Mobile is over-hyping the benefits of the transaction for rural customers," Wood said.